Skip to navigation | Skip to main content | Skip to footer

 Syllabus

-Power, Freedom, and Pornography
+Power, Freedom, and Pornography (online module)

 Pornography is often defended in liberal democracies on the grounds that producers have a right to free speech.
 Any harms pornography causes, it is argued, are less severe than the harm of denying people's right to produce it.
 This topic examines the challenge to this defence from several feminist philosophers of language who argue that pornography can only be understood as the exercise of the right to free speech if we take the claim that pornography is a kind of speech literally.
 But, they argue, understood as a form of speech, pornography is an oppressive speech act which works to the detriment of women's right to free speech.
 Thus defenders of the right to free speech should not appeal to it to defend the rights of pornographers.

 Is There a Duty to Adopt?
+(Lecture)

 Many people who have children by procreative processes are in a position to instead have children by adoption.
 And there are children waiting for adoption, who would benefit from having them as parents.
 Given this, is there anything problematic about choosing to create a child, rather than to adopt?
-Some think there is even that such a choice is morally impermissible, or a neglect of duty.
+Some think even that such a choice is morally impermissible, or a neglect of duty.
 Others think a supposed 'duty to adopt' would demand too much of individuals, or would compromise other goods, or would overlook a special type of value which certain personal projects and decisions have.
-You will investigate this debate, and reflect on what they think is shown about the ethics of parenthood.
+You will investigate this debate, and reflect on what is shown about the ethics of parenthood.

 Assessment